cphgeno/clinvar-api-upload/README.md

 > **N.B.:** The final annotated file must be stored in the data folder in order to be used for the following upload of variants!

-Upon successful submission, the variants in the `temp\output_annotation_file_cleaned.txt` variants file must be annotated with the corresponding ClinVar SCV accession numbers.
+Upon successful submission, the variants in the `temp\germline_catalogue_cleaned.txt` variants file must be annotated with the corresponding ClinVar SCV accession numbers.
 This allows to later update and delete variants via their SCV accession number.

 The SCV accession numbers are stored in the summary report json files; in order to annotate the cleaned variants file, the original variants *txt* file is to be passed together with `summaries_list_novel.txt` and the initial reference file from the GitLab repository (stored in `data` folder).
 This process has to be executed separately for variants and haplotypes with the corresponding references.